 Please note that ranks are not percentages.
 They show where the person is in the line

-if we put everyone in order of risk, with 100, at the top, being the most at risk.
+if we put everyone in order of risk, with 1 at the bottom being the 1% of people with

 Which people can have a QCovid® score calculated?

 The calculator can be used for people aged between 18 and 100 years.

 Can the QCovid models be used together to determine how effective vaccines are?

 No – the models haven’t been designed for this purpose (a different type of

 study would be needed).
 Therefore it wouldn’t be valid to use them to assess

 What is the Townsend score, what does it measure and why was it used?

 COVID-19 risk is associated with socio-economic status such that people from deprived

 areas have higher risks.
 The use of equations that do not include a measure of